sf-wdi-24/crud-anything/readme.md

-# Rememories
+# ReMemories

-A way for parents to send themselves reminders of their childrens' milstones/accomplishments a year later
+A way for parents to send themselves reminders milestones and accomplishments for their kids at a later time.